rkgIITBh/data-structures.github.io/HTML/avlTree.md

 A double rotation consists of two rotations in sequence.
 It is either
 - A single right followed by a single left rotation, or
 - A single left followed by a single right rotation.
-The two rotations types are shown in the figure below:
+The two rotations types are shown in the figures below.
+In the first figure we consider the tri-node configuration forming a zig-zag pattern.
+The first rotation converts the tri-node configuration to zig-zig pattern.
+Therefore, a single right rotation can restore the balance factors of the node.
 <p align="center">
 <img src="../images/avlDoubleLR.jpg">
 </p>
-The first rotation converts the tri-node configuration to zag-zag pattern.
-Therefore, a single right rotation can restore the balance factors of the node.
-In contrast, a single right rotation on the zig-zag pattern converts it so zig-zig pattern.
-Therefore a single left rotation can restore the balance of the node.
+In contrast, a single right rotation on the zig-zag pattern converts it so zag-zag pattern.
+Now a single left rotation can restore the balance of the node.
 <p align="center">
 <img src="../images/avlDoubleRL.jpg">
 </p>